 We often have people say they feel their migraines getting worse with changes in weather, especially during hurricane season when we’re in the onslaught of summer storms.
-Some people will even say they can predict the weather based on their migraines.
-Research has shown there is something to this, finding a link between atmospheric pressure and the amount of migraine pain some people have.
+Some people will even say they can predict the weather based on their migraines, and research has shown there is something to this.
+There is a link between atmospheric pressure and the amount of migraine pain some people experience.
 Atmospheric pressure, of course, is affected by weather.
 In fact, pressure headaches, sinus headaches, and barometric headaches may in some cases be examples of the weather affecting your migraines.

 Barometric pressure is the force exerted on our bodies by the atmosphere and the air around us.
 Our body adjusts the pressure in our ear and sinus cavities to try to match the pressure inside our heads to the pressure outside our bodies.
 A sudden change in barometric pressure would cause a mismatch.
 While we wait for our body to adjust, the barometric pressure is different from the pressure in our sinuses and inner ears.
 This mismatch in pressure can trigger our pain pathways.
 Blood vessels in our head can widen and substances that trigger pain sensations can be released.
 In fact, in people who have migraines, sudden changes in barometric pressure can trigger the same mechanisms involved in having a migraine.